LucasEsca/PortFolioActualizando/README.md

 - Add English visualization
 - Make the "Practicas" section updatable
 - Improve layouts
+- Optimization of the sections when creating or editing
 - Use comments section for improvement

 Improvements may vary as you learn along the way.